-Before joining Levin Sources, Adam worked as a teacher in France, where he taught English and politics.
-He holds a MSc in Human Rights from the London School of Economics and a First Class Honours in History and Politics from Queen Mary, University of London.
+Adam holds a Masters in Human Rights from the London School of Economics and Political Science and a Bachelors in History and Politics from Queen Mary, University of London.
 He is a native English speaker and fluent in French.